Can a boiler be installed in a bedroom?

 - The box that you build needs to meet fire safety standards.
 Use fireproof materials.

-- Make sure that everyone in the house knows where the boiler located and don’t block the ventilation.
-Put a label on the door so everyone knows they cant block the ventilation.
+- Make sure that everyone in the house knows where the boiler is located and doesn’t block the ventilation.
+Put a label on the door so everyone knows they can’t block the ventilation.

-In a nutshell, you can install a boiler in a bedroom until it meets the minimum safety requirements.
+In a nutshell, you can install a boiler or gas water heater in a bedroom until it meets the minimum safety requirements.